wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/search/search-api-scoring-profiles-2015-02-28-preview.md

 <th>Description</th>
 </tr>
 <tr>
 <td>Name</td>	<td>Required.
 This is the name of the scoring profile.
 It follows the same naming conventions of a field.
-It must start with a letter, cannot contain dots, colons or @ symbols, and cannot start with the phrase ‘azureSearch’ (case-sensitive). </td>
+It must start with a letter, cannot contain dots, colons or @ symbols, and cannot start with the phrase 'azureSearch' (case-sensitive). </td>
 </tr><tr>
 <td>Text</td>	<td>Contains the Weights property.</td>
 </tr><tr>